KTBsomen/sshedit/README.md

 - Ensure you have the necessary permissions to execute scripts and access the SSH server.
 - Verify that `7zip` or `7z` is installed and in your PATH on Windows.
 - Check your network connection and SSH server accessibility.
+- Check whether `zip` is installed in your server or not.
+- the server should be Linux server for compatibility.

 ## Contributing